Featured Image Archive

 Rambling Rays

-artist's concept illustrates a comet being torn to shreds by a white dwarf star
+- This artist's concept illustrates a comet being torn to shreds around G29-3, a so-called dead star, or white dwarf.

 A Comet Bites the Dust